Tom Brady retires – this time for good, he says

 “I know the process was a pretty big deal last time, so when I woke up this morning, I figured I’d just press record and let you guys know first,” Brady says in the video.
 “I won’t be long-winded.
 You only get one super emotional retirement essay and I used mine up last year.

+There’s too many.
+Thank you guys for allowing me to live my absolute dream.
+I wouldn’t change a thing.
+Love you all.”

 Brady is the NFL’s career leader in yards passing (89,214) and touchdowns (649).
-He’s the only player to win more than five Super Bowls and has been MVP of the game five times.
+He is the only player to win more than five Super Bowls and has been MVP of the game five times.
+He also holds marks for regular-season wins (251), Super Bowl appearances (10), playoff games and wins (48, 35), as well as playoff yards (13,400) and TDs (88).

+“Tom’s legacy is unmatched in the history of this game.
+All the Super Bowl titles and statistical records speak for themselves, but the impact he had on so many people through the years is what I appreciate the most,” Buccaneers General Manager Jason Licht said.

+“His imprint on this organization helped take us to the mountaintop.
+We will certainly miss him as our quarterback, but I will also miss him as a leader and friend,” Licht added.
+“Our entire organization is indebted to him for what he provided us over the past three years.
+We won’t ever forget the wins or the accolades, and his influence will be felt for years to come.”

+After scoring 61 touchdowns in 2021, Tampa Bay slipped to 31 last season and averaged just 18.4 points per game – down from over 30 in Brady’s first two seasons with the Bucs.

+At 8-9, Brady’s only losing season in over two decades as a NFL starter, the Bucs became just the fourth team in league history to earn a postseason berth with a losing mark in a nonstrike year.
+The offensive struggles continued during a lopsided loss to Dallas in the NFC wild-card round.

-Brady has won three NFL MVP awards, been a first-team All-Pro three times and selected to the Pro Bowl 15 times.
+Brady won three NFL MVP awards, was a first-team All-Pro three times and was selected to the Pro Bowl 15 times.

-Brady and supermodel Gisele Bündchen finalized their divorce this past fall, during the Bucs’ season.
+Brady and model Gisele Bundchen finalized their divorce this past fall, during the Bucs’ season.
 It ended a 13-year marriage between two superstars who respectively reached the pinnacles of football and fashion.

 It was announced last year that when Brady retires from playing, he would join Fox Sports as a television analyst in a 10-year, $375 million deal.